Diana Zuckerman, PhD, Brandel France de Bravo, MPH, and Hannah Kalvin

 - When speaking on your cell phone, alternate sides.

 - Avoid carrying your phone in your pocket, on your belt, or anywhere close to your body since cell phones emit radiation even when they are not in use

 - Limit your cell phone use in rural areas or in any place where reception is poor.
 More radiation is emitted when you are farther from a cell phone tower.

 - Text message instead of talking (never while driving!).

-In summary, although not enough time has passed for research to agree on the exact impact of cell phones on brain tumors and other health risks, the evidence so far suggests that we should be cautious.
+Although not enough time has passed for research to agree on the exact impact of cell phones on brain tumors and other health risks, the evidence so far suggests that we should be cautious.
 While hands-free driving laws are resulting in greater use of ear pieces in cars, more and more people are opting not to pay for land lines and are relying exclusively on their cell phone.
-As a result, adults and children are holding cell phones to theirs ears for hours each day.
+As a result, some adults and children are holding cell phones to their ears for hours each day.

 Should we be concerned?
 Remember that most published studies evaluated relatively infrequent cell phone usage and that research is inadequate to draw conclusions regarding safety.
 The health impact of the long-term and frequent use of cell phones that is typical today could be substantially worse.
 And, if there is a cancer risk, we won’t see the effects of cell phone use on cancer rates for another 10-20 years.
 That is why it is important that researchers who do not have financial ties to cell phone companies continue long-term studies with more appropriate measures of high, medium, and low cell phone usage.
 In the meantime, you can play it safe and limit your cell phone use.